LuisFLongo/kyoto-initiative/README.md

 ## Simulations Parameters

-Simulation codes may employ the CompOSE equation of state in tabular form, or in the form of analytic fits (e.g., piecewise polytrope +
+Simulation codes should employ the CompOSE equation of state in tabular form.
-$\Gamma$-thermal ideal-gas).

 To keep costs under control, simulations should employ a grid spacing between 0.05 and 0.5 $M_\odot$.